apartmentlist/bulk-processor/README.md

 #### Back end: Dynosaur

-Include the `dynosau` gem in your Gemfile, e.g.
+Include the `dynosaur` gem in your Gemfile, e.g.

 ```ruby
 # Gemfile